 - $10 processing fee on USGS Store, Free in person at sites that issue passes

-- Available to Current US Military, Veterans, Dependents and Gold Star families.
+- Available to Current US Military and Dependents.
 Documentation is required.

 - Obtained in person at Federal recreation sites that charge entrance or standard amenity fees.
 Federal Recreation Sites

-- Covers entrance to U.S. Fish and Wildlife Service and National Park Service sites that charge Entrance Fees, and covers Standard Amenity Fees at Forest Service, Bureau of Land Management, Bureau of Reclamation sites, and U.S. Army Corps of Engineers sites.
+- Covers entrance to U.S. Fish and Wildlife Service, National Park Service sites, and covers Standard Amenity Fees at Forest Service, Bureau of Land Management, Bureau of Reclamation sites, and U.S. Army Corps of Engineers sites.

-- Admits the pass owners and any accompanying passengers in a private non-commercial vehicle at per vehicle fee areas, or the pass owner and up to additional 3 adults at sites that charge per person.
+- Admits the pass owners and any accompanying passengers in a private non-commercial vehicle at per vehicle fee areas, or the pass owner and up to additional 3 adults (16 and over) at sites that charge per person.

 If I purchased an $80 Annual Pass earlier in the year can I return the pass and get a refund?